What Is a Tax Advisor? Attributes to Look For

 For other less common situations, however, you’ll want an advisor with specific experience.
 If you own a business or are self-employed, if you work for a startup and own a significant number of stock options, or if some portion of your income is reported on a K-1 (because you are a partner in a business or own shares in an S corporation), you likely will be best served by finding an advisor who has worked with a significant number of clients with these tax issues.

 Finally, maintaining the security of your personal information is more important than ever these days, and the inputs for your taxes is some of the most sensitive information you have.
 There will always be some risk of data breaches, but a good tax advisor will take steps to safeguard your information.
 Make sure that you ask about how the tax advisor stores your personal information and what methods she uses to communicate with you regarding sensitive topics.
 You also should ask about whether the advisor has ever been subject to a data breach and what steps the advisor is taking to protect against future ones.

-2. Assess your comfort level with the consultant.
+2. Assess your comfort level with the working relationship.